Vietnam.vn - Nền tảng quảng bá Việt Nam

 China's permission for the CCG to arrest foreigners at sea, such as in the East Sea, is a demonstration that Beijing is using domestic law to control areas it claims sovereignty over, even if those claims are illegal.

-By conducting such an arrest, China creates an administrative record that forms a database to legitimize its (albeit illegal) enforcement of law in the region.
-In doing so, Beijing extends its control without resorting to force.
+By conducting such an arrest, China creates an administrative record that forms a database to legitimize its (illegal) enforcement of law in the region.
+Beijing thereby extends its control without the use of force.
 Other stakeholders should seek to mitigate China’s strategy.
-Regional powers should support other actors in building maritime domain awareness to maintain their autonomy.
+Regional powers should support other actors in enhancing their maritime domain awareness to maintain autonomy.

 Professor Stephen Robert Nagy